Scores of top White House officials lack permanent security clearances

 On the National Security Council, 10 of 24 officials listed in the documents — about 42 percent — had only interim security clearances as of November.
 Those officials listed as working without permanent security clearances include Dina Powell, a deputy national security adviser for strategy who left her post in January.
 Powell's clearance process did not begin until March 2017.
 Her replacement, Nadia Schadlow, joined the Trump White House in March 2017 and was still on an interim clearance in mid-November.

-Other prominent NSC members operating on interim clearances include Fiona Hill, the NSC's senior director for European and Russian affairs; Kevin Harrington, the NSC's senior director for strategic planning; John Rader, special assistant to the president for national security affairs; and Joshua Steinman, the NSC's senior director for international cybersecurity.
+Other prominent NSC members listed as operating on interim clearances, included Fiona Hill, the NSC's senior director for European and Russian affairs; Kevin Harrington, the NSC's senior director for strategic planning; and John Rader, special assistant to the president for national security affairs, and Joshua Steinman, the NSC's senior director for international cybersecurity.

+A White House official on Thursday, however, said that Steinman had full clearance all along and was erroneously on the list, and that Hill had received hers after the list was compiled.

 Security clearances can change over time, and legal experts said the lack of a permanent security clearance does not mean there is something problematic in an individual's background.